-Below is an interactive safe built with Web Sketchpad.
+Below (and here) is an interactive safe built with Web Sketchpad.
 Each of the 24 squares of the safe starts with its light off.
 Pressing any of the 12 buttons on the safe turns the lights of certain squares on, coloring them yellow.

 The best way understand how the light patterns are generated is to play with the safe.
 Pressing the button on square 5, for example, turns squares 5, 10, 15, and 20 from blue to yellow.
 Similar experimenting suggests that pressing the button on square n changes the colors of squares that are multiples of n.